kasra-hosseini/obspyDMT/README.rst

     $ cd /path/to/my/obspyDMT
     $ pip install -v -e .

-In case that this does not work for you, the source code could be downloaded directly from GitHub_ websites and you can either work with the source code or install it:
+In case that these do not work for you, the source code could be downloaded directly from GitHub_ websites and you can either work with the source code or install it:

 ::